 • 1 bunch fresh kale, stems removed and roughly chopped (about 5 cups)

-• 2 large russet potatoes, peeled and chopped into chunks
+• 2 large russet potatoes, peeled & chopped into chunks

 • 1 cup heavy whipping cream